snowch/vast_cdr_analytics_demo/README.md

 ## Step 3.5: Build the Docker Images

-Before deploying the application stack, you need to build the Docker images for the `telco-generator` and `vast-db-connector` services.
+Before deploying the application stack, you need to build the Docker images for the `telco-generator` and `vast-db-sink` services.

 1. Navigate to the project root directory: